hiroki-it/tech-notebook_old/public/source/infrastructure_software_centos.md

 export PATH

-# Uncomment the following line if you don't like systemctl's auto-paging feature:
+# Uncomment the following line if you don"t like systemctl"s auto-paging feature:
 # export SYSTEMD_PAGER=

 # User specific aliases and functions